Appliance repair guides and brand insight.

 Sub-Zero Refrigerator Not Cooling: Causes and Fixes

-A Sub-Zero that stops cooling is usually one of five things: a blocked condenser, a dead condenser or evaporator fan, a defrost fault, a magnetic door seal, or a sealed-system leak.
-What to check, what we find, and what it costs to fix in the Bay Area.
+A Sub-Zero that stops cooling is usually one of five things: a blocked condenser, a dead fan, a defrost fault, a weak door seal, or a sealed-system leak.
+Here is how to read the symptoms and when to call.

 Read post → -